BehaviorTree/btcpp_website/versioned_docs/version-3.8/learn-the-basics/BT_basics.md

 - the tree on the __left__ side will always return SUCCESS, no matter if we have actually grabbed the beer.

-- the tree on the __right__ side will return SUCCESS if the beer was there, FAILURE otherwise.
+- the tree on the __right__ side would return SUCCESS if the beer was there, FAILURE otherwise.

 Everything works as expected if __GrabBeer__ returns SUCCESS.